jundalisay/superb/content/en/research/socrates/simple-republic/book-7/chapter-3.md

 {{< l a="Socrates" >}}
 Three-dimensional solid geometry should have naturally followed two-dimensional geometry.

-But three-dimensional solid geometry is in such a ludicrous state.
+But 3-dimensional solid geometry is in such a ludicrous state.
 It made me pass over it, and go on to astronomy as the motion of solids.
 If encouraged by the State, the science of solid geometry [physics] would exist and be the third science that we must study.
 Astronomy will be the fourth.